The Grunge Revolution and the Dark Ages of Rock Guitar

 Grunge music came and went in mainstream culture like a runaway truck careening off parked cars as it barreled down a residential street.
 With its pseudo-punk, anti-rock star, anti-establishment vibe, it was exactly what some kids were looking for back then.

-For others, it missed the point of what music was supposed to be altogether.
+For others, it missed the point of what music was supposed to be all together.

 Love it or hate it, the grunge revolution definitely changed everything.
 This article is written from my perspective, as a guitarist who lived through it.